Lombiq/Utility-Scripts/Readme.md

 - Always include appropriate documentation in the header of the script on what the script does.
 - Include usage example(s) in the script's file.
-- Since people can create .bat files pointing to these script (as advised above) only change a script's path if absolutely inevitable, and then communicate the change appropriately.
+- Since people can create .bat files pointing to these scripts (as advised above) only change a script's path if absolutely inevitable, and then communicate the change appropriately.